madhu-pratika-s/HR-data-analysis-dashboard/README.md

 ## Questions
 - How many total employees are there in the company?
 - How many male employees are there?
-- How many female employees are there?
-- What percentage of employees are male?
 - What percentage of employees are female?
 - Which business unit has the highest number of employees?
 - Which business unit has the lowest number of employees?